LRGASP/lrgasp-submissions/docs/metadata.md

 # Metadata format

 Metadata files are in [JSON](https://www.json.org/json-en.html) format.
-JSON provides a good compromise between able to store structured data and easy of use.
+JSON provides a good compromise between able to store structured data and ease of use.
 Templates and a validator are provided.

 ## ``submitter.json``